Mains flushing

 We carry out regular checks, cleaning and even replacing pipes in our network to keep the water flowing as it should.

-Of course, sometimes, our efforts mean you might notice a temporary change in your supply, whilst we work.
+Of course, sometimes, our efforts mean you may notice a temporary change in your supply, while we work.
+Our FAQs below will help answer any questions you may have.

 We only use the water in the pipes to flush our network.